Reviews Monitoring

 Why do I need proxies to monitor reviews?

-Review platforms block IP addresses that make too many requests in a short period.
-Without proxies, your monitoring tool gets blocked and stops collecting data, leaving blind spots where negative reviews or fake attacks go undetected.
-Rotating proxies distribute requests across thousands of IPs, making your monitoring appear as normal consumer traffic.
+Review platforms block IPs that make too many requests in a short period.
+Without proxies your monitoring tool gets blocked and stops collecting, which leaves blind spots where negative reviews or fake attacks go undetected.
+Rotating proxies distribute requests across thousands of IPs, so your monitoring looks like normal consumer traffic.

 Which review platforms can I monitor with proxies?

-Proxies work with any web-based review platform including Amazon, Google Business, Trustpilot, Yelp, TripAdvisor, G2, Capterra, app stores, and industry-specific review sites.
-Any platform accessible through a web browser can be monitored through proxy-routed requests.
+Any web-based review platform: Amazon, Google Business, Trustpilot, Yelp, TripAdvisor, G2, Capterra, app stores, industry-specific review sites.
+If it's accessible through a web browser, you can monitor it through proxy-routed requests.

 How can proxies help detect fake reviews?

-Proxies enable continuous data collection that builds a historical review dataset.
-By analyzing this data over time, you can identify manipulation patterns such as sudden review spikes, coordinated posting from new accounts, duplicate language across reviews, and suspicious timing correlations between negative reviews on your products and positive reviews on competitor products.
+Proxies enable the continuous collection that builds a deep historical review dataset.
+Over time, the data reveals manipulation patterns, sudden review spikes, coordinated posting from new accounts, duplicate language across reviews, suspicious timing between negative reviews on your products and positive reviews on competitors.

 Should I use residential or datacenter proxies for review monitoring?

-Use residential proxies for platforms with strong anti-bot detection like Amazon and Google, where datacenter IPs are frequently blocked.
-Use datacenter proxies for platforms with lighter protections where faster throughput is beneficial.
-Mobile proxies are recommended for monitoring app store reviews specifically.
+Residential for platforms with strong anti-bot like Amazon and Google, where datacenter IPs get blocked quickly.
+Datacenter for lighter-protection platforms where faster throughput is worth more than stealth.
+Mobile for app store reviews specifically.

 Can I monitor reviews in different countries with proxies?

 Yes.
 Proxies in specific countries show you reviews as local consumers see them.
-This is important because review visibility often varies by region — Google shows different reviews based on location, and Amazon operates separate review systems for each country marketplace.
+That matters because review visibility often varies by region, Google shows different reviews based on location, and Amazon operates separate review systems per country marketplace.

 How quickly can I detect new reviews with proxy-based monitoring?

-Detection speed depends on your monitoring interval.
-With proxies handling rate limit concerns, most businesses can check high-priority listings every 15-60 minutes and lower-priority listings every few hours, ensuring new reviews are captured within an hour of posting.
+Depends on your monitoring interval.
+With proxies handling rate limits, most businesses check high-priority listings every 15 to 60 minutes and lower-priority every few hours, which means new reviews get captured within an hour of posting.

 Ready to Scale Your Reviews Monitoring?